infretis/infretis/examples/gromacs/puckering/README.md

 * add your ring atom indices to the `[orderparameter]` section
 * add two interfaces at 10.0 and 90.0 in the `interface = []` list.
 Remember a comma

-We can cut out some low order parameter paths from the MD simulation by running:
+We can cut out some paths with low order parameter values from the MD simulation by running:
 ```bash
 python ../scripts/initial-path-from-md.py -trr ../step2_md_run/md.trr -toml infretis.toml -order ../step2_md_run/md-order.txt